 There are three restaurants, The Royal Pavilion (Chinese), R&J (Italian) and Café Cardinal (French) – and The Long @ Times Square is a ground-floor café with a 48-meter bar counter that vaults the distance between Dong Khoi Street and Nguyen Hue Boulevard.

 The Reverie Saigon has set a glorious stage.
-The blend of colors may well make your eyes water and your brain hurt, but in a world where homogeneity seems encouraged, it is uplifting to find an outlandish hotel that simply makes you go “wow”.
+The blend of colors may well make your eyes water and your brain hurt, but in a world where homogeneity seems encouraged, it is uplifting to find an outlandish hotel that makes you go “wow”.

 10. Four Seasons Hanoi